pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 ![Early 2000s](../_static/chris-pymcon-keynote/Early_2000s.png)

-In the year 2000, Chris Fonnesbeck was a graduate student at the University of Georgia studying Biology.
+In the year 2000, Chris Fonnesbeck was a graduate student at the University of Georgia studying biology.
 With statistical experience in SAS, he started experimenting with Bayesian models using WinBUGS and OpenBUGS.

 [WinBUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/), released in 1997, was the first software to provide an alternative to manually coding samplers for Bayesian models.
 However, it had a number of limitations: it was only supported on Windows without a virtual machine, it was closed source, and it could be phenomenally hard to debug.